mojaloop/documentation/docs/community/contributing/design-review.md

 #### Definition and Characteristics

-_**In Mojaloop, "critical changes" have largely the same definition as consequential changes but apply specifically to areas of the system considered critical to our main use cases.**_
+_**In Mojaloop, "critical changes" have largely the same definition as consequential changes but apply specifically to areas of the system considered critical to our core functionality and main use cases.**_

 Critical changes are modifications that have an impact on the behavior, functionality, operational characteristics or performance of any critical sub-system, system or other artefacts.
 These changes typically involve altering the logic of